 One of the classic tourist destinations in Europe is the vibrant and entertaining city of Amsterdam.
-The capital of the Netherlands appeals to visitors no matter their interests, which is why people keep flocking there in record numbers.
-It’s an interesting place where you can find cannabis-selling coffee shops and the Red Light District as well as pretty canal scenery and waffles.
+The capital of the Netherlands appeals to visitors of all interests, which is why people keep flocking there in record numbers.
+It’s an interesting place where you can find cannabis-selling coffee shops and the Red Light District as well as pretty canal scenery and world-class waffles.

-For a first visit, 3 days in Amsterdam is a great starting point as it allows enough time for you to experience the basics of the city.
+For a first visit, 3 days in Amsterdam is a great starting point, allowing enough time for you to experience the basics of the city.
 But to ensure you don’t overlook any of the best places to visit in Amsterdam, here is our detailed Amsterdam itinerary to show you around.

 Best Time to Visit Amsterdam

-Amsterdam is now one of the many European cities struggling with overtourism, which is at its height during the high season from June to August.
+Amsterdam is now one of the many European cities struggling with overtourism, which is at its height from June to August.
 Visiting in high season means large crowds of tourists in the city, which results in long lines for attractions, higher rates on accommodation, and less availability for tours and places to stay.

-Instead, the best time to visit Amsterdam is in the months of April, May, September, and October.
+Instead, the best time to visit Amsterdam is in April, May, September, or October.
 These months fall into what’s known as shoulder season, which is late spring and early autumn.
-At these times of year the weather is still quite nice and the level of tourists is much more manageable.
+At these times of year, the weather is still quite nice and the level of tourists is much more manageable.

 How to Get Around Amsterdam

-When visiting Amsterdam you’re going to be moving all around the city as you sightsee.
-This means that it’s in your best interest to know your options for getting around.
-While there will be times when walking is perfectly fine, your feet are going to get pretty tired if you just try to walk everywhere.
+When visiting Amsterdam, you’ll be moving all around the city for sightseeing, so it’s in your best interest to know your options for getting around.
+While walking is perfectly fine at times, your feet will get pretty tired if you try to walk everywhere.

-Amsterdam, though, is a city famous for being bicycle friendly, so why not do as the locals do and get yourself some wheels?
-There are bike rental and bike tour companies all over the city, with rental periods ranging from just a couple of hours to 24 hours or longer.
+Amsterdam is a famously bicycle-friendly city, so why not do as the locals do and get yourself some wheels?
+There are bike rental and bike tour companies all over the city, with rental periods ranging from a couple hours to a full day – sometimes even longer!

 Recommendation: If you plan on using public transportation a few times a day and want to save some money (who doesn’t?), make sure to buy a day or a multi-day ticket which allows you unlimited travel on all GVB trams, buses, metros and ferries in Amsterdam.
 You can buy your ticket in advance here.

-To get to the city center from Amsterdam Schiphol Airport you can take the train or bus.
+You can take the train or bus to the city center from Amsterdam Schiphol Airport.
 Frequent trains run from the airport to Amsterdam Centraal Station, with the journey costing €5.50 and taking just 15 minutes.
-Going by bus there are regular departures on the Amsterdam Airport Express, with the bus stopping at various places around the city center.
-The trip takes around 30 minutes and tickets cost €6.50.
+The Amsterdam Airport Express bus also departs frequently, stopping at various places around the city center.
+The bus trip takes around 30 minutes and costs €6.50.

 Where to Stay in Amsterdam

-Visiting any new city means working out the city layout and determining the best place to stay for your trip.
-Not only do you want to find a hotel or hostel that feels right for you, but you also want it to be in a good location.
-Staying somewhere close to attractions and restaurants, or at least somewhere with good public transport connections, can have a real impact on your visit.

-So it’s worth understanding where the best places to stay in Amsterdam are before booking accommodation.
+Visiting any new city means studying its layout and determining the best place to stay.
+You want to find a hotel or hostel that feels right for you and is in a good location.
+Staying somewhere close to attractions and restaurants – or at least somewhere with good public transport connections – can greatly improve your visit, so it’s worth figuring out the best places to stay in Amsterdam before booking accommodation.

-Staying somewhere in the city’s Old Centre may seem obvious, but it’s close to much of the city’s nightlife and the Red Light District, which can put people off.
-In that case, areas like the Museum Quarter and Grachtengordel-Zuid are good picks as they’re close to attractions and a bit more relaxed.
-Another district to consider when looking at where to stay in Amsterdam is Jordaan, especially if you want more of a fun local feel to your visit.
+Staying somewhere in the city’s Old Center may seem obvious, but it’s close to much of the city’s nightlife and the Red Light District, which puts some people off.
+If that’s your case, areas such as the Museum Quarter and Grachtengordel-Zuid are good picks, as they’re close to attractions but a bit more relaxed.
+Another district to consider when you’re looking at where to stay in Amsterdam is Jordaan, especially if you want more of a fun local feel to your visit.

-For a really memorable stay in Amsterdam, go with the comfort and luxury of art’otel amsterdam.
-This exclusive 5-star hotel across from the main train station offers guests elegantly styled rooms and access to an all-day/late-night kitchen, bar, lounge, and library.
+For a truly memorable stay in Amsterdam, go with the comfort and luxury of Art’otel Amsterdam.
+This exclusive five-star hotel across from the main train station offers elegant rooms and access to an all-day and late-night kitchen, a bar, a lounge, and a library.

 To strike a balance between comfort and affordability, consider staying at the Quentin Zoo Hotel.
-This 4-star hotel in the Plantage area features stylishly furnished rooms with useful amenities like a kettle and refrigerator.
+This four-star hotel in the Plantage area features stylish rooms with useful amenities, including a kettle and refrigerator.

-If you just want somewhere simple and affordable, then ClinkNOORD is ideal.
-Located in the Overhoeks district near Amsterdam Centraal Station, has everything a backpacker could need, including a kitchen, library, and café.
+If you just want somewhere simple and affordable, ClinkNOORD is ideal.
+Located in the Overhoeks district near Amsterdam Centraal Station, this youth hostel has everything a backpacker could need, including a kitchen, library, and cafe.
 For other hostel recommendations in Amsterdam, see our dedicated Amsterdam hostel guide.